 Throughout this article, we explored the three most common types of web hosting: Web Hosting, VPS Hosting, and Cloud Hosting.
 We compared them based on:

-This side-by-side analysis helps identify which hosting type aligns with different business sizes, technical capabilities, and growth plans.
+This side-by-side analysis helps identify which hosting type aligns with different business sizes, technical capabilities, and growth plans, including shared hosting vs VPS and vps vs cloud hosting scenarios.

 As you evaluate hosting solutions, it's also important to consider reputable providers that offer a solid mix of speed, security, and customer support.
 Throughout our years of working with QUAPE, their hosting services have consistently proven to be dependable, high-performing, and well-supported.
 Whether you're managing a small business site or a high-traffic application, their tailored hosting solutions make them a valuable option to consider alongside your hosting strategy.